Chilabothrus granti

 Chilabothrus granti, also known commonly as the Virgin Islands boa, is a species of snake in the family Boidae.
 The species is native to the Caribbean.

 Etymology

 The specific name, granti, is in honor of American herpetologist Chapman Grant.

 Geographic range

 C. granti is found in Puerto Rico, the British Virgin Islands, and the U.S. Virgin Islands.

 Habitat

 The preferred natural habitats of C. granti are forest and shrubland at altitudes from sea level to 100 m, but it has also been found in gardens.

 Diet

-C. granti preys upon frogs, lizards, and snakes.
+C. granti preys upon frogs (including Cuban tree frogs), lizards (Anolis and Iguana), and other snakes.

+Predation

+In Puerto Rico, Virgin Islands boas may be eaten by some growth stage of invasive boa constrictors.